 As 2020 came to a close, Congress finally coalesced behind another round of stimulus in response to the coronavirus pandemic, totaling approximately $900 billion in spending across a variety of sectors.
 The package includes $11.2 billion in relief to be distributed by the Office of the Secretary of the United States Department of Agriculture (USDA), giving newly appointed Tom Vilsack discretion to provide support to biofuel producers.
 Specifically, the legislation states the Secretary “may make payments to producers of advanced biofuel, biomass-based diesel, cellulosic biofuel, conventional biofuel, or renewable fuels with market losses due to COVID-19.”
-Congress gave USDA flexibility to provide relief for biofuel producers in the last stimulus package, but USDA declined to exercise it.
-That is why we must work with newly appointed USDA Secretary Vilsack to secure assistance for the industry in rapid fashion.
+ACE continued to work through the first half of 2021 with USDA Secretary Vilsack to secure direct assistance for the industry in rapid fashion.

 PHASE THREE - CARES Act

 K·COE ISOM SUMMARY OF STIMULUS PROGRAMS, RESOURCES - CLICK HERE

 GUIDE FOR ACE MEMBERS - CLICK HERE

 CORONOAVIRUS EMERGENCY LOANS - SMALL BUSINESS GUIDE & CHECKLIST - CLICK HERE

 Visit ethanol.org/events/webinar/ to view a recording of the CARES Act webinar ACE hosted with Christianson PLLP and CoBank on April 8, 2020.